kaishengtai/neuralart/README.md

 Other options:

 - `num_iters`: Number of optimization steps.
+- `size`: Long edge dimension of the generated image.
+Set to 0 to use the size of the content image.
+- `nodisplay`: Suppress image display during optimization.
 - `init`: {image, random}.
 Initialization mode for optimized image. `image` initializes with the content image; `random` initializes with random Gaussian noise.
 - `backend`: {cunn, cudnn}.
 Neural network CUDA backend. `cudnn` requires the [Torch bindings](https://github.com/soumith/cudnn.torch/tree/R3) for CuDNN R3.